-Teacher Licensure Applicants
+Teacher Certification Applicants

-Each year, numerous students who hold a previous undergraduate degree are enrolled at WCU with the intent of completing courses necessary to gain teacher licensure through the Department of Public Instruction.
+Each year, numerous students who hold a previous undergraduate degree are enrolled at WCU with the intent of completing courses necessary to gain teacher certification through the Department of Public Instruction.
 Though these students may not need or plan to earn a degree from WCU, the Office of Alternative Licensure and the TRACS Office within the College of Education and Allied Professions do provide them support.

 - Classification as a non-degree seeking student (as opposed to a first-year, transfer or re-enrolling student)